stefanoverna/graphql8/guides/mutations/mutation_root.md

 index: 0
 ---

-GraphQL mutations all begin with the `mutation` keyword:
+GraphQL8 mutations all begin with the `mutation` keyword:

 ```graphql
 mutation($accountNumber: ID!, $newBalance: Int!) {